NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Season of Ghosts/Algriever.md

 abilities_mid:
   - name: ""
   - name: "Acolyte's Defense"
-    desc: "`pf2:r` (attack,move) **Requirements** The algriever is bonded with a shrine\n**Trigger** A creature within sight of the algriever damages, desecrates, or defiles their bonded shrine\n**Effect** The algriever Strides toward the creature; this movement doesn't trigger reactions.
+    desc: "`pf2:r` (attack,move) **Requirements** The algriever is bonded with a shrine\n\n**Trigger** A creature within sight of the algriever damages, desecrates, or defiles their bonded shrine\n* * *\n\n**Effect** The algriever Strides toward the creature; this movement doesn't trigger reactions.
 The algriever marks the creature as its enemy and gains a +2 status bonus to attack rolls against that enemy until they select a new enemy with Acolyte's Defense."

   - name: "Shrine Bond"
     desc: "  The algriever bonds with a shrine after they spend 24 hours at the site.
 While bonded, the algriever gains a +2 circumstance bonus to Perception checks and skill checks."